By putting on the full armor of God, we can declare the good news with boldness and fearlessness.

 To stand firm in the faith

-The enemy in spiritual warfare recognizes when to throw punches.
-These attacks feel more crippling during times we are at our frailest.
-We cannot war in the heavenly realm (Ephesians 6:12) on our strength.
-Our feet stand on loose soil when the world is our foundation.
-We cannot rely on our wisdom, wealth, accomplishments, and relationships to ground us.
-Putting on the whole armor of God and resting our faith in Him allows us to be unwavering.
-It gives us the courage not to stumble.
-It fuels us to walk in Christ until we reach the finish line.
+The enemy in the dark world of spiritual warfare recognizes when to throw punches.
+These evil attacks feel more crippling during times we are at our frailest.
+As Paul wrote in Ephesians 6:12, we cannot war in the heavenly realms on our strength.
+Putting on the whole spiritual defense and resting our faith in Him allows us to be unwavering.
+It gives us the courage to take a stand for the Lord and not stumble.
+It fuels us with truth buckled around the waist so that we could stand in truth until we reach the finish line.

-The assault of the enemy comes in varied tactics.
-Some may be apparent such as illnesses.
-Others are more subtle such as deception through television and social media.
-The whole armor of God shields us from the evil one.
-Of course, the Lord’s protection does not always mean that we will not suffer.
+The protection of God shields us from the evil one.
+Of course, the Lord’s shield does not always mean that we will not suffer.
 We will experience loss, grief, affliction, and persecution.
 The Lord’s protection means that even amid tribulation, God is with us.
 He is good and faithful.
 God is mighty to deliver us from trouble.
-He is our refuge and our help (Psalm 46:1).
+He is our refuge, our peace, and our help (Psalm 46:1)

 Submission and obedience to God

 Acceptance of Jesus guarantees eternal life for those who believe and the strength to obey and follow God.
-We do not obey God by manufactured strength but by the power of the Holy Spirit.
-The full armor of God transforms our minds and hearts to be in submission to Him.
-We trust that the Lord knows His plans.
-We trust that He is for us.
-We trust that He loves us.
-By putting on the complete armor of God, our submission and obedience penetrate our thoughts, feelings, desires, and decisions.
+Jesus modeled the perfect example of submission and obedience.
+We do not obey Him by manufactured strength but by the power of the Holy Spirit.
+And with obedience should come feet fitted with readiness to do what is required of us.
+The full protection of God transforms our minds and hearts to be in submission to Him.

 How Can We Put on the Armor of God in Our Lives?

 Immerse yourself in Scripture